airbytehq/airbyte/docs/contributing-to-airbyte/building-new-connector/README.md

    ```

 4. Submit a PR containing the changes you made.
-5. One of Airbyte maintainer will review the change and publish the new version of the connector do Docker hub:
+5. One of Airbyte maintainers will review the change and publish the new version of the connector do Docker hub:

    ```text
    ./tools/integrations/manage.sh publish airbyte-integrations/connectors/<connector-name>
    ```

 6. The new version of the connector is now available for everyone who uses it.
 Thank you!